feathersjs/hooks/readme.md

 - Data pre- and postprocessing
 - etc.

-To a function or class without having to change its original code while also keeping things cleanly separated and testable.
+To a function or class without having to change its original code while also keeping everything cleanly separated and testable.

 <!-- TOC -->